BorhnN/ArchSetup/README.md

 ## Make bootable USB

-use `dd` to create bootable USB
+Use `dd` to create bootable USB

 ```
 dd if=arch_installer.iso of=/dev/sdb
 ```
-on Windows use [Rufus](https://rufus.akeo.ie) to create installer USB.
+On Windows use [Rufus](https://rufus.akeo.ie) to create installer USB.

 ## Boot into installer USB

-1. enable UEFI in computer firmware interface.
+1. Enable UEFI in computer firmware interface.
-2. make sure you booted into EFI mode.
+2. Make sure you booted into EFI mode.
 ```
 ls /sys/firmware/efi
 ```

 ## Prepare hard drive

-1. identify your hard drive with
+1. Identify your hard drive with
 ```
 lsblk
 ```
-2. open hard drive with `gdisk`
+2. Open hard drive with `gdisk`
 ```
 gdisk /dev/sda1
 ```
 3. `o` to create new GPT
 4. `n` for new partition
-5. between `256M` & `1G` for EFI file system `ef00`
+5. Between `256M` & `1G` for EFI file system `ef00`
-6. make a `32M` microsoft reserved `0c01` in case you want to install Windows suddenly.
+6. Make a `32M` microsoft reserved `0c01` in case you want to install Windows suddenly.
-7. make Linux root partition
+7. Make Linux root partition
-8. make Linux swap `8300` with sized 2×memory size
+8. Make Linux swap `8300` with sized 2×memory size
-9. format partitions
+9. Format partitions
 ```
 mkfs.vfat -F32 /dev/sda1
 mkfs.btrfs /dev/sda3